4. Observing learning

 • Is there mutual trust?

-• take initiative and are task-oriented and intrinsically motivated.
+• is trustworthy, takes initiative, is task-oriented and intrinsically motivated.

-• acquire sufficient knowledge in terms of basic material.
+• acquires sufficient knowledge of the basic material.

-• choose subjects in my field of study that suit their wishes and learning style.
+• chooses topics in your field that match your own wishes and learning style.

-• Discover new aspects of my subject.
-Gain expertise that is new to me.
+• discover new aspects of your profession or gain expertise that is new to you.

 6. Research

-Young children’s attention is largely focused on the nonverbal right hemisphere.
-Therefore, to better connect with your students, focus your attention and perception on your students’ body language.
-As a result, you use the right part of your brain.
-For better contact with your students, you actively use body language.
-As a result, you are able to make contact quickly and you can better remember everything you observe.
-By actively using both the right part of your brain and the left part of the brain, you formulate better.
-Through this way of perceiving, you react immediately to what is happening and come into the “now”.
-You notice that you are less likely to solve something by reasoning.
-You use both hemispheres of the brain synchronously.
+Young children’s responses largely come from the nonverbal right part of their brain.
+For better contact with your students, focus your attention and perception on the body language of your students.
+By doing this, you use the right motor part of your brain, just like your students.
+This allows you to quickly make contact.
+By actively using both the right motor part of your brain and the left verbal part of the brain, you formulate better, respond immediately to what is happening, remember better and come into the ‘now’.
+You notice that you often solve something intuitively and that you less often solve something by reasoning.

-By using both hemispheres of the brain, I connect with my students faster.
-Can this statement be confirmed by research?
-Please contact Friendly and Fair Teaching.
+By using both hemispheres of my brain, I connect faster with my students.
+Can this claim be confirmed with research?
+Please contact Friendly and Fair Teaching

 7. Seeing each other